WKXP: Jammin' Oldies

-In early 1999, the Maxwells sold WBPM and WGHQ to Roberts Radio (owners of WRWD and WBWZ).
+In early 1999, the Maxwells sold WBPM and WGHQ to Roberts Radio (owners of WRWD-FM and WBWZ).
 That May, it was announced that WBPM would flip to the "Jammin' Oldies" format that was quite popular at the time.
 It became known as Rhythm 94-3, with the flip taking place on June 10 of that year.
 Unlike many other "Jammin' Oldies" stations, WBPM saw little increase in its ratings versus what B-94 had prior.
 (Meanwhile, WSPK became #1 by a considerable margin.)

-In 2000, Roberts Radio sold its stations to Clear Channel Communications and the fallout from this deal had an interesting effect on WBPM.
+In 2000, Roberts Radio sold its stations to Clear Channel Communications and the fallout from this deal had an effect on WBPM.
 Clear Channel was also purchasing the Straus Media stations in the market and legally was one station over the limit in the market.
 However, ownership regulations at the time did allow them to control additional stations.
 As Clear Channel was known for doing at the time, WBPM (and WCKL in Catskill) were sold to Concord Media, a "shell" company that owned stations Clear Channel controlled via local marketing agreements (LMA).

 "Rhythm"'s ratings struggled further and by late 2001 the format was declared unsalvageable.
 On Thanksgiving weekend of that year, WBPM flipped to a satellite-fed oldies format as Cool 94.3.
-Existing in a glutted market for the format, this had no effect on the ratings even after established oldies outlet WCZX evolved out of the format to a '70s/'80s approach (and later to full-out adult contemporary).
+Existing in a glutted market for the format, this had no effect on the ratings even after established oldies outlet WCZX evolved out of the format to a 1970s/1980s approach (and later to full-out adult contemporary).